zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 Two practical examples illustrate this point:

-- A CSV-backed app may demo well, but to require shared use quickly turns it into a data-management problem: state, concurrency, permissions, validation, and source of truth.
+- A CSV-backed app may demo well.
+But the moment multiple people treat it as shared infrastructure, the problem is no longer the interface, but state: concurrency, permissions, validation, recovery, and source of truth.

-- A vibe-coded front end may look complete, but further non-technical development and maintenance requires content models, editing workflows, publishing controls, media handling, access control, and all around documentation.
+- A vibe-coded front end may look complete while the actual operating model is still missing.
+If non-technical users are expected to maintain it, the system needs content models, editing workflows, publishing rules, media handling, access control, and handover documentation.

 These are aspects that day-1 prompts cannot fully capture because prompts usually describe the desired artifact, not the environment it must survive in.

-To survive in production means to operate under real constraints, including: changing data, imperfect users, permissions, failures, latency, dependencies, updates, handovers, security boundaries, compliance requirements, monitoring, incident response, backup and recovery.
+To survive in production means that failure has somewhere to go.
+The system has to absorb changing data, imperfect users, broken assumptions, permission boundaries, dependency changes, monitoring gaps, handovers, and recovery.
+Once people depend on an artifact, it has entered the organization’s failure surface.

 > **TL;DR:** Day-2 proves whether that artifact can be safely operated and/or maintained.
 This goes far beyond code generation, and requires engineering judgment, environmental awareness, long-term ownership, and ongoing governance.